-PTP has observed and believes the following about the housing authority’s current policies and practices; they are oppressive in that:
+PTP has observed and believes the following about the system of public housing, and our local housing authority, by extension – it has policies and practices that maintain oppression and marginalization of low-income people; they are oppressive in that:

-- They have an inability to appropriately monitor and address expectations;
+- The public housing authority has an inability to appropriately monitor and address expectations;

-- They use language that is designed to confuse and discourage;
+- The public housing authority uses language that is designed to confuse and discourage;

-- They are not physically available and are, therefore, inaccessible.
+- The public housing authority is not physically available and are, therefore, inaccessible.

 HUD is responsible for ensuring that low-income public housing is “decent, safe, and affordable.”
-However, neither HUD nor PCC (the local housing authority) have been able to uphold this responsibility in PT Barnum Apartments.
+However, neither HUD nor PCC (the local housing authority) have been able to uphold this responsibility in public housing.
 The Anti-Oppression Task Force, which is made up of 50% residents living in PT Barnum Apartments, and 50% outside partners, has set out to identify those areas where the Task Force can best advocate for other residents.